GameServerManagers/LinuxGSM-Docs/Glibc.md

 > Many of the servers can work on distros with older _Glibc_ versions by using the _Glibc_ fixes that are available with LGSM.

-If your distro does not meet the Glibc requiremenrs LGSM will download the glibc files to the lgsm/lib directory to be used by the game server.
-Becuase of this even if your dedicated server does not meet the Glibc requirements the game server should still work.
+If your distro does not meet the Glibc requirements LGSM will download the glibc files to the lgsm/lib directory to be used by the game server.
+Because of this even if your dedicated server does not meet the Glibc requirements the game server should still work.

 These fixes prevent errors similar to the following:
 ```